 The early part of the day is also a time when attention is easily pulled outward.

-Noise, screens, and information can quickly shift the nervous system into a reactive state.
+Noise, screens, and incoming information can quickly shift the nervous system into a reactive state.
 Some people find mornings feel steadier when there is space before engaging with news, messages, or demands.

 Why Mornings Influence the Rest of the Day